Ostviertelgang/doko-Discord-Bot/readme.md

       - ./prod.env

 ```
-4. Fill in the values in the prod.env file and run:
+4. Fill in the values in the prod.env file
-``docker compose up -d``
+5. ``docker compose up -d``
 5. Enjoy
 ## Planned Features
 1. Add players